smkniazi/id2223-proj/project-doc/doc.markdown

 # **ID2223 Project**
-# Group members: Salman Niazi
+# Group members: Salman Niazi and Shadi Issa

 ## Project Description
 The goal of the project is to predict the solar radiation level near the Earth’s surface.
-The data set consists of 0.4 million labeled data samples stored in individual files in CSV format.
+The dataset consists of 2 million labeled data samples stored in individual files in CSV format.
 A data sample looks like the following.

 |lev|p|T|q|lwhr|
 |---|---|---|---|---|